0

 Option 2

 You know exactly what you're getting.
-But you pay the market price — and you open nothing.
+But you pay the market price — and you don't open anything.
 Zero surprise.

 Value ✓ · Emotion ✗